-With a few exceptions, veterans and servicemembers with more than one qualifying active duty service period or event can generally combine benefit programs administered by VA to receive no more than 48 months of educational benefits.
-81 The 48-month limit may be exceeded to support veterans and servicemembers through the end of an academic term on a semester or quarter calendar, or for up to 12 weeks through course completion if on a non-standard term calendar after half of the course is completed.
-82 Individuals eligible for the Post-9/11 GI Bill based on their service and eligible for transferred Post-9/11 GI Bill benefits are not subject to the 48-month limit.
-83 Effective October 1, 2013, DEA-eligible individuals who are also eligible for another GI Bill program may combine benefit programs to receive up to 81 months of entitlement.
-84
+With a few exceptions, veterans and servicemembers with more than one qualifying active duty service period or event can generally combine educational benefit programs administered by VA to receive no more than 48 months of educational benefits.
+86 The 48-month limit may be exceeded to support veterans and servicemembers through the end of an academic term on a semester or quarter calendar, or for up to 12 weeks through course completion if on a non-standard term calendar after half of the course is completed.
+87 Individuals eligible for the Post-9/11 GI Bill based on their service and eligible for transferred Post-9/11 GI Bill benefits are not subject to the 48-month limit.
+88 Effective October 1, 2013, DEA-eligible individuals who are also eligible for another GI Bill program may combine benefit programs to receive up to 81 months of entitlement.
+89 Receipt of the Edith Nourse Rogers STEM Scholarship does not count toward the 48-month limit.
+90